Post last updated at 5:45 a.m. Wednesday, Nov. 6:

 Four candidates are running to represent districts that include parts of Lawrence and Douglas County in the Kansas State Board of Education.

 Meyer held a lead for most of the evening, but O’Brien leapt ahead with the final precincts coming in.
-New held a handy lead over Schultz with almost all precincts counted.
+New held a handy lead over Schultz with all precincts counted.

 Other Kansas House seats